google/shaderc/downloads.md

 # Downloads
 Download the latest builds.

+**Note: These binaries are just the artifacts of the builders and have not undergone any QA, thus they should be considered unsupported.**

 ## Release
 | Windows | Linux | MacOS |
 | --- | --- | --- |